 Establish communication channels

-Communication is the key for every remote team to thrive in any industry.
+Communication is the key for remote teams to thrive in any industry.
 Think of how you want your virtual team to communicate with you and with each other.
 Then, establish these communication channels as well as other guidelines that you may have.

 Use different communication channels and software – such as email, online chatting, and video or voice conferencing services – to collaborate and exchange ideas efficiently.